Nob Hill 3

 No analysis available

-I looked for language indicating a passed fire/life safety evaluation, fire safety certification, or passed fire inspection, and found nothing in the public remarks.
-There is no evidence here that the building has FLSE/pass status mentioned in listing text.
+I looked for language indicating a passed fire/life safety evaluation, fire safety certification, or a passed fire inspection, and found nothing.
+The remarks focus on unit features, community amenities, and renovations, with no FLSE or fire-safety compliance language.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.